paigejulianne14/picoorm/README.md

 // gets all users who's first name starts with the letter 'P' User::_fetchAll('SELECT * FROM _DB_ WHERE SUBSTRING(first_name, 0, 1) = ?', ['P']);
 ```

+In your custom SQL statement, you can use the "magic" string `_DB_` that will be properly replaced
+with the database and table you are using as seen above.